 If your baby refuses the bottle completely and cries, your baby may not be hungry yet, or they may not be feeling well.
 If there are any other symptoms present such as a runny nose or a fever, the bottle may not be the reason why baby isn’t eating.
-Just like we tend to lose our appetite when we’re sick as adults, your baby may not feel like eating if they are sick also.
+Just like we tend to lose our appetite when we’re sick as adults, your baby may not feel like eating if they’re sick.

-Baby is pushing the bottle away but still hungry
+What if baby is pushing the bottle away but still hungry?

 If your baby is pushing the bottle away but still seems hungry, there are many possible causes.
 One possibility is your baby may be suffering from reflux.
-According to the Women and Children’s Health Network, a hungry baby taking a small amount of milk or formula and then pushing the bottle away is one sign of reflux.
+Being unsettled during a feeding one sign of reflux in babies.
 However, there may be other signs as well, such as:

 - Excessive spitting up with visible signs of being uncomfortable

 - Swallowing noises or gagging during a feeding

 Although reflux is a possibility, there are many other possible causes of your baby’s discomfort as well.
 If you suspect your child may have reflux, check with their pediatrician before making any decisions about their feeding routine.

 There is some evidence that reflux and general digestive fussiness could be helped by a gentle baby probiotic such as this one made by Gerber.
 Many parents claim that it worked wonders for their fussy baby!